etleap/terraform-aws-etleap-vpc/README.md

 # Creating a new deployment

 Below is the minimal module instantiation to run Etleap inside your own VPC.
 This will create a new VPC, and deploy Etleap and its associated resources inside.

+Note: This deployment requires Amazon Timestream for InfluxDB to be available in the region Etleap is deployed to, which are currently the following regions: `us-east-1`, `us-east-2`, `us-west-2`, `ap-south-1`, `ap-southeast-1`, `ap-southeast-2`, `ap-northeast-1`, `eu-central-1`, `eu-west-1`, and `eu-north-1`.
+If you are deploying Etleap in a region that's not in this list, you will need to create a secondary VPC in one of these regions and peer the primary VPC to it.
+To do this, please follow the instructions for [Deploying Etleap in a region where Amazon Timestream for InfluxDB is not available](#deploying-etleap-in-a-region-where-amazon-timestream-for-influxdb-is-not-available).

 ## New VPC deployment